serverless/blog/posts/2017-11-27-ultimate-list-serverless-announcements-reinvent.md

 # Serverless Aurora

 **What:** Aurora is AWS's relational database in the cloud.
 It's cheaper and faster than MySQL or PostgreSQL databases.
+Serverless Aurora brings automatic scaling and per-second billing.
+MySQL available early 2018 and PostgreSQL later in 2018.

 **Why this matters:** If done right, this is a dream come true.
 The data layer is an unsolved problem in the Serverless realm.
 If you want to use a traditional relational database, you're configuring a lot of network rules and VPC configuration -- just what you want to avoid with serverless architectures.
 You can avoid this pain by using DynamoDB, but the limited query patterns & hidden foot-guns can cause problems down the road.